 Graduate and Professional students may at times have differing concerns or considerations than undergraduate students when assessing how a potential Honor Code violation and any accompanying sanctions may affect their standing in their respective programs of study.
+See our Student Guide on the Graduate and Professional Honor System for more information about the main differences between the Undergraduate Honor System and Graduate and Professional Honor System.

 Section III.B.1.d. of the Instrument states in part that "the imposition of an academic sanction in the form of a failing grade in a course shall not in itself be grounds for terminating the affected student’s enrollment in the academic program in which he or she is enrolled, except when the pertinent academic authorities independently determine that such termination is warranted pursuant to pertinent academic rules and requirements."